reduxjs/redux-toolkit/docs/api/fetchBaseQuery.md

 ### Using `fetchBaseQuery`

-To use it, simply import it when you are [creating an API service definition](../introduction/quick-start#create-an-api-service).
+To use it, import it when you are [creating an API service definition](../introduction/getting-started#create-an-api-service).

 ```ts title="src/services/pokemon.ts"
 import { createApi, fetchBaseQuery } from '@rtk-incubator/rtk-query';